St. George, Staten Island: Precolonial and colonial period

 Originally, Staten Island was inhabited by the Munsee-speaking Lenape Native Americans.
 The Lenape relocated during different seasons, moving toward the shore to fish during the summers, and moving inland to hunt and grow crops during the fall and winter.
 The present-day area of New York City was inhabited in 1624 by Dutch settlers as part of New Netherland.
 In 1664, the Dutch gave New Netherland to the British, and six years later the British finalized a purchase agreement with the Lenape.

 At the time of British handover, several British, Dutch, and French settlers occupied the area, but did not have an established title to the land.
 A series of surveys were conducted through 1677, and several parcels were distributed to different landowners.
 Among them were the 340 acre "Duxbury Glebe", given to Ellis Duxbury in 1708, bequeathed to the Protestant Episcopal Church of St. Andrew's ten years later, and then leased for 54 years by John Bard in 1765.
 Another tract was granted to Lambert Jansen Dorlant in 1680, whose western boundary was a brook on present-day Jersey Street.
 By 1748, it had been purchased by Salmon Comes, who ran a ferry to Manhattan.
 By 1765, part of the Dorlant tract was owned by John Wandel, a molasses distiller who operated a plant at the Kill Van Kull near Richmond Terrace and Westervelt Avenue, taking advantage of the Jersey Street brook.
-Two Native American roads intersected near the distiller: Shore Road (today's Richmond Terrace) on the North Shore, and a road that winded southward on St. Marks Place and then Hamilton and Westervelt Avenues.
+Two Native American roads intersected near the distiller: Shore Road (today's Richmond Terrace) on the North Shore, and a road that wound southward on St. Marks Place and then Hamilton and Westervelt Avenues.

 Fort Hill, one of the hills overlooking the harbor, was the location on Duxbury's Point or Ducksberry Point, fortified by the British during the American Revolutionary War.
 Hessian troops, contracted by the British, were stationed near the Jersey Street brook, which then became known as Hessian Springs.
 After the end of the war, the area remained primarily rural through the early 19th century.
 The area became part of the town of Castleton upon the town's incorporation in 1788.
 The New York state government took 30 acre of Duxbury Glebe in 1799, upon which it established the New York Marine Hospital (also "The Quarantine"), a contagious disease hospital.
 The state then gave 5 acre to the federal government for the U.S. Light-House Depot Complex, a lighthouse facility.